 Teachers have the highest possible expectations for your child and all children in their class.
 The quality of teaching and learning is reviewed regularly to ensure the highest possible standards are achieved.
 The school has a training plan for all staff to improve the teaching and learning of children, including those with SEND.
 This includes whole school training on SEND issues.

-- Teachers adapt planning to support the needs of children with SEND. - Teachers use a variety of teaching styles and cater for different learning styles to allow children with SEND to fully access the curriculum. - Teachers and other adults in the classroom work together to give targeted support according to the child's needs. - The child is fully involved in learning in the classroom. - Strategies which may be suggested by the SENDCO or other professionals working with the child are in place to support the child to learn.
+- Teachers adapt planning to support the needs of children with SEND. - Teachers use a variety of teaching styles and cater for different learning styles to allow children with SEND to fully access the curriculum. - Teachers and other adults in the classroom work together to give targeted support according to the child's needs. - The child is fully involved in learning in the classroom. - Strategies and recommendations from the SENCO and other external professionals are put in place to support the child to learn.